 CAR T-Cell Therapy

-Mechanism of action of CAR T-cell therapy.
-A sample of a patient’s T cells are collected from the blood, then modified to produce special structures called chimeric antigen receptors (CARs) on their surface.
+A sample of a patient’s T cells is collected from the blood and then modified to produce special structures called chimeric antigen receptors (CARs) on their surface.
 When these CAR T cells are reinfused into the patient, the new receptors enable them to latch onto a specific antigen on the patient’s tumor cells and kill them.

 T cells: